 - Instead, keep focusing on creating a healthy society that doesn’t condone a dictator or strongman.

 - Preferably by empowering its citizens.
 All of them.
-And don’t just defend them – help them regain the sense of control over their own lives and economic future – so they don’t need to vent frustration at designated scapegoats and other weak groups.
+And don’t just defend them from the autocrat.
+Help them regain the sense of control over their own lives and economic future – so they don’t need to vent frustration at designated scapegoats and other weak groups.
+Autocrats only thrive over citizens who feel helpless over their own lives.
+Not those who are frightened, but those who feel defenseless.
+Not those who are poor, but those who feel helpless in getting out of it.

 N.B.
-I used the word “dictator” short for any power grabbing regime, whether they qualify as “dictatorships” by whoever’s definition.
+I used the word “dictator” short for any autocrat or power grabbing regime, whether they qualify as “dictatorships” by whoever’s definition.
 Don’t use the excuse “but he is not a dictator” to escape facing the conclusion.
-I also used the word “citizens” often, but really just meant “subject” under an oppressive regime.
+I also used the word “citizens” often, but really just meant “subjects” under an oppressive regime.
 The difference is not just constitutional, but a state of mind.

 Featured image: Hüseyin Şahin